Sally Kellerman, who played ‘Hot Lips’ Houlihan in ‘M.A.S.H.’ movie, dies at 84

 Ms. Kellerman was widely praised for her performance, especially in the shower sequence.
 “With her expressive, vulnerable face, she is disturbing to laugh at,” wrote New York Times reviewer Roger Greenspun.
 “It is as if she had returned from some noble-nonsense war movie of the 1940’s to suggest an area of human response that the masterly sophistications of ‘M.A.S.H.’ are unaware of.”

-Some critics saw the prank scenes as misogynistic, although Ms. Kellerman argued that they gave her character a chance to develop over the course of the film, and revealed a vulnerability that was missing early on.
+Some critics saw the prank scenes as misogynistic, although Ms. Kellerman argued that they gave her character a chance to develop over the course of the film and revealed a vulnerability that was missing early on.
 The shower sequence was also transformative for her as an actress, after years of anxiety over her appearance and frustration with the roles she had been offered.

 “M.A.S.H. was a whole catharsis,” she told Newsweek.
 “It freed me of a lot of complexes.
 All I had played was these suffering women.
 The whole feeling of being big and ugly and loud as can be was a big breakthrough for me.”